 Some people advocate that observability must be architected from the outset.
 In most cases, data organizations don’t have the luxury of creating a system from scratch.
 They seek to add data observability to an existing data factory.
-A DataOps superstructure like the DataKitchen Platform connects to your existing toolchains and extends your existing data pipelines with observable meta-orchestration.
+A DataOps process hub like the DataKitchen Platform connects to your existing toolchains and extends your existing data pipelines with observable meta-orchestration.
 In other words, it can orchestrate your hierarchy of data, development, and environment creation pipelines and seamlessly integrates testing and monitoring into your end-to-end system.
 It enables data professionals to write tests in their tools of choice or using the simple DataKitchen UI.
 In addition to what we’ve discussed above, the DataKitchen Platform provides these additional capabilities which support observability:

 - Bootstrap – The DataKitchen Platform automatically generates tests based on historical profiling data so you aren’t starting from scratch.

 - Alerts – Route informative alerts to the correct party for follow up and resolution